November 17, 2024

 Pat O’Connell, chair of the New Mexico Public Regulation Commission, said the term “the voice” was “a little too heavy-handed.”

 O’Connell noted that he’s deeply involved in reliability in New Mexico in his work as a regulator.
-And groups participating in the Western Resource Adequacy Program (WRAP) are also playing a role in reliability, he said.
+And groups participating in the Western Resource Adequacy Program (WRAP) also are playing a role in reliability, he said.

 “There is no one of us in charge of the whole thing,” O’Connell said.